VostaMartinVM/VostaMartinVM/README.md

 ### Hi there 👋

-My name is Martin Vosta I am a software engineer student who prefers front-end programming.
+My name is Martin Vosta and I am a software engineer student who prefers front-end programming.
 I continuously try to expand my knowledge with both, school and personal projects.
 This is my repository where you can take a look on those projects.
 I would appreciate any feedbacks, constructive criticism, or other comments.
 (Dont worry, they won't hurt me :D)

 <!--
 **VostaMartinVM/VostaMartinVM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.